 In Riverside County, you keep your right to consent voluntarily to medications to treat your mental condition.

-The physician responsible for your care may ask the Court to review your ability to consent.
-This is called a "Reise Hearing" and an attorney will represent you.
+The physician responsible for your care may ask the Court to review your capacity to consent.
+This is called a "Riese Hearing" and a Patients' Rights Advocate will represent you or you might retain an attorney.